Currently offered at our Milwaukee, Ozaukee, and Green Bay Campuses

 Yes, we accept registrations by phone.
-If you are not able to register online, please contact the education office at the campus where you wish to register (see contact information at bottom of page).
+Contact the Youth Programs team at the campus where you wish to register (414-431-6153 in Milwaukee, 262-988-5947 in Ozaukee).
 Registrations are accepted on a first-come, first-served basis.
 Registrations are processed when full payment is received.
 We are unable to hold spaces without full payment and cannot accept registrations by mail.

 What’s included in the registration fee?

 Do you make exceptions to grade requirements?

-Activities during camp are tailored to match the needs and abilities of specific age levels.
-To maintain the best experience for all campers, we do not make exceptions to the age requirements for camp.
+Activities during camp are tailored to match the needs and abilities of specific grade levels.
+To maintain the best experience for all campers, we rarely make exceptions to the grade requirements for camp.

-Yes, extended care sessions can be purchased for an additional $5.00 per child, per session.
+Yes.
 Normal camp hours are 9 a.m. to 3 p.m.
 Morning care is available from 8-9 a.m. and afternoon care is available from 3-4 p.m.
-Pre-registration is required for extended care sessions.
-If you wish to utilize this service, please register online or contact the education office.
-Any child arriving before 8:45 a.m. or departing after 3:15 p.m. will be charged for extended care.
-Children picked up after 4 p.m. will be charged an additional $1.00 for every 5 minutes.
+Pre-registration is required for extended care sessions and the cost is $8 per child per session.
+Register online or contact the youth programs team.
+Any child dropped off before 8:45 a.m. or departing after 3:15 p.m. will be charged for extended care.
+Children picked up after 4 p.m. will be charged an additional $1 for every 5 minutes.

 What is your cancellation policy?

 Who leads camp?

-Each camp is led by a staff member from the Wisconsin Humane Society’s Education Department, assisted by 2-3 adult volunteers.
+Each camp is led by a staff member from the Wisconsin Humane Society’s youth programs team, assisted by 2-3 volunteers.
 We perform background checks on all staff and volunteers involved in camps have had a background check.
 WHS staff are certified in first aid and CPR.